abelMeli/fury_andesui-android/docs/guide/textview/AndesTextView.md

 | BodyS | Body small size (14sp), regular style |
 | BodyXs | Body extra small size (12sp), regular style |

+Since this styles do not cover all the style combinations the dev may need, both regular textView setters for the size (`android:textSize`) and the style (`android:textStyle`) are available to use in combination with all the AndesTextViewStyle values.
+For example, to get a text with size of `14sp` and `bold` style, we can setup the component with `app:andesTextViewStyle=BodyS` and `android:textStyle=bold`.

 <br/>

 | Sample image |